andrewdavidmackenzie/flow/guide/src/first_flow/debugging.md

 DEBUG   -               Function #0 'HEAD-1' sending output '1' to Function #3 'print' input #0
-DEBUG   -                       Function #0 is now blocked on output by Function #3 DEBUG   -                       Function #3 inputs are ready DEBUG   -                       Function #3 not blocked on output, so added to end of 'Will Run' list DEBUG   -       Function #0 'HEAD-1' completed
+DEBUG   -                       Function #0 is now blocked on output by Function #3 DEBUG   -                       Function #3 inputs are ready DEBUG   -                       Function #3 not blocked on output, so added to end of 'Ready' list DEBUG   -       Function #0 'HEAD-1' completed
 DEBUG   - Dispatch count: 1
 DEBUG   -        Can Run: {1, 3}
 DEBUG   -       Blocking: [(2, 0), (3, 0)]
-DEBUG   -       Will Run: [1, 3]
+DEBUG   -       Ready: [1, 3]
 DEBUG   - -------------------------------------
 DEBUG   - Function #1 'HEAD' dispatched
 DEBUG   -       Function #1 consumed its inputs, removing from the 'Can Run' list